 2) Can anyone imagine the sexes reversed in the opening ad?

-Like in this 2011 Missha advertisement for instance (source), with then 41 year-old Kim Hye-soo and — albeit not exactly innocent-looking — 25 year-old Jung Yun-ho and 23 year-old Shim Changmin of TVXQ.
+Like in this 2011 Missha advertisement for instance (source: Metro), with then 41 year-old Kim Hye-soo and—albeit not exactly innocent-looking—25 year-old Jung Yun-ho and 23 year-old Shim Changmin of TVXQ.
 Personally, it reminds me of “Jane Bond” a little:

 3) Is this gender stereotype more prevalent in Korea than elsewhere?

-With the provisos that (sexual) innocence will always be treasured more in females than in males, as the latter will always have concerns about the paternity of their children; and that, as Brian in Jeollanam-do put it, everything in Korea “tries to be cute, in the same way everything in the States is “Xtreme” and too cool for school,” this does indeed appear to be the case.
+With the provisos that (sexual) innocence will always be treasured more in females than in males, as the latter will always have concerns about the paternity of their children; and that, as Brian in Jeollanam-do put it, everything in Korea “tries to be cute, in the same way everything in the States is “Xtreme” and too cool for school,” I’d wager this is indeed the case.
 Consider how:

 - Stressing the cuteness, innocence, and (supposed) asexuality of young female celebrities is the modus operandi — i.e., key to deflecting criticism — of “ajosshi fandom” and “uncle fandom.”

 - Through young, overwhelmingly female celebrities, Korean girls are heavily socialized to use infantilizing aegyo

 - Not only is there also a “The Nation’s Little Sister” out there in addition to Suzy being “The Nation’s First Love,” but: a) There are no male equivalents; and b) Technically, Suzy is actually the third first love!, with JYP, well-known for experimenting until a concept is shown to work, arguably more responding to this clear media-driven and/or public demand for one rather than deliberately over-promoting Suzy per se.